nicocardiel/megaradrp-cookbook/cookbook/crmasks.rst

 Additional program parameters
 -----------------------------

-The program that generates the CR masks assumes several default values for the relevant parameters.
+The reduction recipe that generates the CR masks assumes several default values for the relevant parameters.
 These parameters can be modified by setting their values in requirements section of the YAML file.

 - ``gain``: detector gain (electron/ADU).
-Although the MEGARA detector exhibits two different gains (1.60 and 1.73; one value for each detector half), here we can use a single value.
-This is not critical because the two values are not very different and the detection criterium is more sensitive to the following parameters.
-- ``rnoise``: readout noise (ADU)
+This parameter is kept in order to reuse the code for other instruments.
+As previously mentioned, since the MEGARA exposures are preprocessed prior the CR masks generation (and the data converted from ADU to electrons), gain is assumed to be 1.0.
+- ``rnoise``: readout noise (ADU).
+In the case of MEGARA, here the code assumes a value of 3.4 electrons, which is the readout noise of the MEGARA detector (see the keywords RDNOISE1 and RDNOISE2 in the FITS headers).
-- ``bias`` (default value 0.0): bias value (ADU). **This must be set to zero for MEGARA because the code that applies the mediancr method receives preprocessed exposures where the overscan level has already been subtracted.**
+- ``bias`` (default value 0.0): bias value (ADU).
+This also must be set to zero for MEGARA because the bias level is also part of the preprocessing performed by the MEGARA DRP.
-- ``flux_variation_min`` (default 1.0): minimum simulated flux variation
-  value.
-- ``flux_variation_max`` (default 1.0): maximum simulated flux variation value.
-  The simulated data is modified by a multiplicative factor that is randomly chosen from a uniform distribution ranging from ``flux_variation_min`` to ``flux_variation_max``.
-- ``ntest`` (default 100): number of points along the x-axis in the diagnostic diagram to sample for the boundary.
+- ``flux_factor`` (default ``none``): this parameter can be set to a list of values, one for each individual exposure, or to ``auto``.
+If set to ``auto``, the program will compute the flux factor for each individual exposure by examining the ratio between each individual exposure and the median.
+  If set to ``none``, all the exposures are assumed to be equivalent (i.e., the flux factor is set to 1.0 for each exposure).
+A single float number (e.g. 1.0) can also be specified, which means that all the exposures are assumed to have the same flux factor.
-- ``knots_splfit`` (default 3): number of inner knots employed in the spline fit to the simulated boundary data.
+- ``knots_splfit`` (default 3): total number of knots employed in the spline fit employed to define the detection boundary.
-- ``nsimulations`` (default 10000): number of simulations to perform for each point in the exclusion boundary.
+- ``nsimulations`` (default 10): number of simulations to perform for each set of individual exposures in order to generate the simulated diagnostic diagram.
-- ``times_boundary_extension`` (default 3.0): number of times that the vertical distance between the percentiles 98 and 50 of the simulated data is employed to define the exclusion boundary beyond the percentile 98.
+- ``niter_boundary_extension`` (default 3): number of iterations to
+  extend the detection boundary above the red crosses in the diagnostic diagram.
+- ``weight_boundary_extension`` (default 10): weight to apply to the
+  vertical distance between the fitted points in the diagnostic diagram when extending the detection boundary above the red crosses.
+The points above the previous fit are multiplied by this value raised to the power of the iteration number.
+This forces the fit to accommodate near the upper boundary defined by the red crosses in the simulated diagnostic diagram.
-- ``threshold`` (default Null; this value in the YAML file is converted to None in Python): minimum threshold for ``median2d - min2d`` to consider a pixel as a double cosmic ray.
-If None, the threshold is computed automatically from the minimum boundary value in the numerical simulations.
+- ``threshold`` (default 0.0): minimum threshold for ``median2d - min2d`` in
+  the diagnostic diagrams.
+This is an additional constraint in addition to the detection boundary, so pixels that are below this threshold are not considered as suspected.
 - ``minimum_max2d_rnoise`` (default 5.0): minimum value of ``max2d`` in
   readout noise units to consider a pixel as a double cosmic ray.
 This avoids false positives when a pixel exhibits a large negative value in one of the individual exposures.
-- ``interactive`` (default False): if True, the code generates an interactive matplotlib plot with the diagnostic diagram (allowing the user to use the zoom and pan buttons).
-It is very convenient to set this parameter to True, interactively examine the diagnostic diagram, stop the program execution, and try changing the values of ``flux_variation_min``, ``flux_variation_max``, ``times_boundary_extension`` and ``threshold``.
-Other parameters such as ``rnoise`` and ``gain`` can also be modified, although the user should take into account that the objective is to find an automatic way to select uncorrected cosmic rays, not to make use of realistic values of gain, readout or readout noise.
-Note that the values of ``flux_variation_min`` and ``flux_variation_max`` can be used to allow the simulations to account, to some extent, for the effect of signal variations in different MEGARA exposures.
-This can happen, for example, in sky lines (when exposure times are long), or due to small shifts in the telescope pointing.
+- ``interactive`` (default True): if True, the code generates interactive matplotlib plots, allowing the user to use the zoom and pan buttons.
+If False, the code runs without displaying the plots, but they are still saved in the *work/* subdirectory.
 - ``dilation`` (default 1): the pixels composing each cosmic ray can be surrounded by a dilation factor, which expands the mask around the detected cosmic ray pixels.
 A value of zero means that no dilation is applied.
   Typically a value of 1 is useful, since it allow to replace the tails of cosmic rays (whose pixels exhibit a lower signal).
+- ``seed`` (default None): the random seed used to generate the simulated diagnostic diagram.
+If None, the seed is randomly generated.
-- ``plots`` (default False): if True, a PDF file called ``mediancr_identified_cr.pdf`` is generated with the individual double cosmic rays identified.
-Note that enabling this option may introduce a noticeable penalty in execution time.
+- ``plots`` (default True): if True, a PDF file called ``mediancr_identified_cr.pdf`` is generated with some or all the individual double cosmic rays identified.
 - ``semiwindow`` (default 15): the semiwindow size (pixels) to plot the double cosmic rays.
 Only used if ``plots`` is True.
 - ``color_scale`` (default minmax): the color scale employed in the